masaharutennis/xARPES/README.md

 ![xARPES](https://xarpes.github.io/_images/xarpes.svg)

-Repository for the code xARPES &ndash; extraction from angle resolved photoemission spectra.
+Repository for the code xARPES &ndash; extraction of the self-energy and Eliashberg function from angle-resolved photoemission spectroscopy.
+The documentation can be found at https://xarpes.readthedocs.io, while the code is maintained at https://github.com/xARPES/xARPES.
+Instructions for installing the code and downloading the code are found below.
+An extensive description of the functionalities and examples is found at https://arxiv.org/abs/2508.13845.

 # Warning